 - Counseling: Cognitive Processing Therapy (CPT) and Cognitive Behavioral Therapy (CBT).

-- Community Resources Coordination: related to basic needs (e.g., food, shelter, clothing, employment, mental health, and physical health) for veterans and their families.
+- Community Resource Coordination: related to basic needs (e.g., food, shelter, clothing, employment, mental health, and physical health) for veterans and their families.

 - meeting eligibility criteria

-Veterans helping veterans readjust to their civilian life: Navigating topics such as:
+Veterans helping veterans readjust to civilian life.
+Navigating topics such as:

 - Managing Intense Emotions